Barrett Baber

-Barrett Hankins Baber (born May 18, 1980) is an American country musician, where he plays alternative country and country rock music, and who was a contestant on NBC's The Voice, where he auditioned and got a four chair turn during season 9, and he chose to be a member of team Blake Shelton.
+Barrett Hankins Baber (born May 18, 1980) is an American country musician.
+He plays alternative country and country rock music.
+As a contestant on NBC's The Voice, he auditioned and got a four chair turn during season 9, and chose to be a member of team Blake Shelton.
 His songs have charted on the Billboard magazine charts, during his performances on the show.
 He finished the competition in third place behind winner Jordan Smith and runner-up Emily Ann Roberts.

 Early and personal life

 Baber was born, Barrett Hankins Baber, on May 18, 1980, in Arkansas, who considers Marion, Arkansas, his hometown.
 He is a survivor of American Airlines Flight 1420, which crashed upon landing at Little Rock National Airport on June 1, 1999.

 Music career

 Early music career

 His music career started in 2004, with his release, Fratbar Superstar, that was released on December 14, 2004.
 He release the subsequent album, Colt Square Sessions, on April 13, 2012.
 The third album, Battlefield Us, was released on September 14, 2013.
 His first extended play, Falling Again, was released on May 8, 2015.